PrincetonUniversity/SCAF/README.md

 The full implementation of SCAF is not yet integrated in this repository.
 The speculation modules along with a few other components are missing.
 All the currectly available memory analysis modules are included though.

 ### Publications
-The novelty, design, implementation, and evaluation of this work is described in the PLDI '20 paper by Apostolakis et al. titled "SCAF: A Speculation-Aware Dependence Analysis Framework" (https://dl.acm.org/doi/10.1145/3385412.3386028).
+The novelty, design, implementation, and evaluation of this work is described in the PLDI '20 paper by Apostolakis et al. titled "SCAF: A Speculation-Aware Dependence Analysis Framework" ([ACM DL](https://dl.acm.org/doi/10.1145/3385412.3386028)).

 To reproduce the evaluation results presented in the PLDI 2020 paper, please refer to the artifact of the paper: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3751586.svg)](https://doi.org/10.5281/zenodo.3751586)

-This work builds upon CAF (CGO '17 by Johnson et al., https://dl.acm.org/doi/10.5555/3049832.3049849).
+This work builds upon CAF (CGO '17 by Johnson et al., [ACM DL](https://dl.acm.org/doi/10.5555/3049832.3049849)).

 If you use SCAF in a publication, we would appreciate a citation to the PLDI '20 paper: